samadon1/embedded-blast/notebooks/README.md

-# Reimagining BLAST with Deep Learning: A Modern Approach to Sequence Analysis
+# A Modern BLAST Approach to Sequence Analysis:

 ## Introduction
 The Basic Local Alignment Search Tool (BLAST) has been a cornerstone of bioinformatics for decades.
 But what if we could enhance it with modern deep learning?
 In this post, I'll share how we built an embedding-based BLAST that combines the best of both worlds: traditional biological knowledge and state-of-the-art machine learning.